The concept of Rule of Law and its Applicability in India

 - Dicey therefore held that everyone, regardless of his or her position or status, was subject to the general law of the state and could not be governed by ordinary courts.

-According to theory of DICEY, rule of law contains three (3) main principles.
+According to theory of DICEY, rule of law under administrative law contains three (3) main principles.

 - Supremacy of law